 Being a small town, Stem does not have a public transit system used by locals to get to and from work.

-The overall education level of Stem is somewhat higher than in the average US city of 21.84%: 26.61% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Stem is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.61% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Stem in 2022 was $32,211, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $128,844 for a family of four.